shadiakiki1986/IDES-Receiver/README.md

 The following is the software I developed to generate the compressed and signed zip files submitted *to* IDES
 * [fatca-ides-php](https://github.com/shadiakiki1986/fatca-ides-php): Php library that converts bank client data to file format submittable for FATCA at IDES gateway
 * [IDES-Data-Preparation-Php](https://github.com/shadiakiki1986/IDES-Data-Preparation-Php): Php implementation of submitting data to www.idesgateway.com.
 Uses `fatca-ides-php`

+# Usage
+* Could use the published version at http://shadiakiki1986.github.io/IDES-Receiver/
+* or just clone the repository locally
+ * and run `python -m SimpleHTTPServer` from the `www` folder
+ * or just `firefox www/index.html`

 # Dev note 1: Installation
 The SPA is published at http://shadiakiki1986.github.io/IDES-Receiver/